hbctraining/bioinformatics_online/guidelines/for_instructors.md

   * Mute all participants
   * Disable students to send chat to everyone
   * Allow only host to share screen
+  * In share screen setting, uncheck first box (enter full screen).
+May need all students to do this.

 * As a Presenter (or anyone sharing their screens), please make sure your computer is set up appropriately:
   * Quit all applications that are not required for class, especially if they generate notifications